Elizabeth Akua Ohene: Early life and education

 Elizabeth Ohene was born on 24 January 1945 in Ho in the Volta Region of Ghana.

-She attended Mawuli School and gained admission to the University of Ghana in 1964, graduating with B. A. (Hon.) degree in English in 1967.
-She also attended the University of Indiana, in Bloomington, Indiana, USA, where she obtained a Mass Communication Certificate.
+She attended Mawuli School and gained admission to the University of Ghana in 1964, graduating with B.A.
+(Hon.) degree in English in 1967.
+She also attended the University of Indiana, in Bloomington, Indiana, United States, where she obtained a Mass Communication Certificate.
 She was a Press Fellow from January to June 1983 at Wolfson College, University of Cambridge, in the United Kingdom.

 Career

 Ohene worked as a journalist at the Daily Graphic and in 1979 became the first woman in Africa to edit a major national daily newspaper.
 She went into exile after criticising the government of Jerry Rawlings.
 She is a former Minister of State to the Ministry of Education, Science and Sports.
-She is also part of the award-winning BBC Focus on Africa team.
-Ohene was also the spokesperson in former President John Kufuor's administration.
+She was also part of the award-winning BBC Focus on Africa team.
+Ohene was the spokesperson in former President John Kufuor's administration.

 When Ohene began her career in journalism with the Daily Graphic in Ghana, it was during a time of political upheaval.
 She relocated to London to continue her work as a journalist as the publisher and editor of a weekly news magazine called Talking Drums.
 She later become the Deputy Editor of Daily Programmes in the African Service division of BBC World Service.

 Ohene lived in London for 19 years, after leaving Ghana in need of sanctuary.
 She remembers London fondly, even now that Ghana is a relatively safe and stable country.

 Ghana is now considered the safest country for African journalists, and freedom of the press is reportedly thriving.
-World Press Freedom Day, sponsored by the United Nations Education, Scientific and Cultural Organization, was hosted in Ghana in May 2018.
+World Press Freedom Day, sponsored by the UNESCO, was hosted in Ghana in May 2018.
 This was a significant gesture, as under the regime of Jerry John Rawlings journalists were often classified as enemies of the state and were often tortured and killed.
 Ohene was working as the editor of the Daily Graphic in Ghana while Rawlings was in control of the country.
 She published an editorial questioning Rawlings' rule, and she had to leave the country to escape his wrath.
 She went to London, and established the magazine Talking Drums, with two colleagues who escaped with her.
 The purpose of Talking Drums was to have a platform to expose the human rights abuses happening in Ghana.
-She was appointed the Chairman of the Board of the Social Security and National Insurance Trust (SSNIT) by President Nana Addo Dankwa Akufo-Addo.
+In 2021, she was appointed Chair of the Board of the Social Security and National Insurance Trust (SSNIT) by President Nana Addo Dankwa Akufo-Addo.

+She has also been a voice of conscience in the Ghanaian socio-político landscape with her literary writings.
+In 2022, she argued that the affirmative action bill will be hard to pass as it appears to be a threat to men in position.

+Subsequently, she opined her voice on Anas's galamsey exposé, citing it as misleading.